Carl – Experiences of intensive care with COVID-19

 Although Carl had felt safe going into the hospital initially, now he was eager to get out.
 He described wanting to go home so badly, that he spent what seemed like the whole day trying to remember the questions he was asked to assess his mental clarity: where are you, what is your last name, what year is it?
 But he could not.
 He wanted to go home so much that he tried to escape from the ward once.
 He was not very good at it, he admits, as he was so weak and did not get far.
 The staff installed an alarm bell on his bed.
 He refused drugs because he was so terrified of them, but “a doctor came and told him [he] had to take them and that was it”.

 Upon discharge, he almost did not believe the real life world; in which people did things like shopping in the shops of the hospital.
 Arriving home was a big relief; it “boosted him up”.
 The dreams stopped instantly when Carl was at home.
 But the sense of isolation continued: first as Carl was in isolation from his immediate family after discharge, and then through the serial lockdowns.
 The first two weeks at home were really hard; not having the kids near him.
 But being at home was symbolically important: it felt like now he was on the mend.
 He drank a lot of tea, watched TV and called people at work, who were all lovely and supportive.
 There was also a lot of support from the people in the village where Carl lives.
 Carl has sought contact with two Facebook groups on Covid, which was great initially, until it got “clogged” with many people who did not actually go to ICU or even had Covid, and who wrote hateful things.
 Also, the virtual nature of the contact did not match his energy level.
-He would attend if there would be something like this face-to-face in the future.
+He would attend if there would be something like this face-face in the future.

 Carl has seen his GP, a speech therapist, and a number of NHS staff – all virtually.
 He continues to have symptoms: nerve damage in his arm and hand, tightness in his muscles in his legs.
 The pressure sore on his foot took 6 months to heal.
 Carl remained fatigued and confused for 9 months after discharge.
 This has had a profound impact on his ability to work and do well at work, even though there was a lot of support.
 But a sense of gratitude prevails: “I have survived”.
 Carl is grateful to the NHS staff, and for having access to healthcare services in the way that he did.
 As time passes and his health gets better, he is slowly picking up the follow-up appointments for these symptoms.